SebaBS/BinaryTree/README.md

 $ cd /var/www/html
 $ php vendor/bin/doctrine o:s:c
 ```
+## Application

+Result of application execution you can check by sending get request to 192.168.100.104:80 address while vagrant is up and running.

 ## Tests

 To run tests, execute the following line of code in the project console window of project root.

 ```sh